Mykezero/Mykezero.github.io/_posts/2016-7-10-unit-testing-ef-queries.md

 }
 ```

-This defintely makes testing the logic much simpler with less setup needed than the TestDatabase setup.
+This definitely makes testing the logic much simpler with less setup needed than the TestDatabase setup.

-Of course, like others have said already, this doesn't guarentee that your LINQ to SQL statements will work correctly against a real database,
+Of course, like others have said already, this doesn't guarantee that your LINQ to SQL statements will work correctly against a real database,
-but this is defintely a step forward for testing database intensive with lots of logic built into LINQ queries.
+but this is definitely a step forward for testing database intensive with lots of logic built into LINQ queries.